nokillkenny/rspec-capybara-page-object-example/README.md

     brew install ruby

-Firefox is installed as default.
-You will need Chromedriver installed to run tests for Chrome:
+Firefox is installed as the default browser to run selenium tests.
+You will need Chromedriver installed to run the test on Chrome:

     brew install chromedriver

 To run the test in chrome, change the broswer instance in `spec_helper.rb` from `:browser => :firefox` to `:browser => :chrome`

 Once you have completed the above steps, go to the project root folder and run this command to download ruby dependencies:

     bundle install